Last Updated on March 14, 2022 by Grow with Bovees

 In fact, the excess moisture in potting soil provides the perfect conditions for fungus gnat larvae and adult gnats to thrive on the roots and organic matter of your houseplants, a favorite treat for them that helps them grow and survive.

-Contrarily, fruit flies thrive on ripe fruits and vegetables lying around on your kitchen counter, and in your garbage bins.
+Contrarily, the flies thrive on ripe fruits and vegetables lying around on your kitchen counter, and in your garbage bins.

-Some species of fungus gnats can bite humans, resulting in tiny red bumps that can be itchy and irritating, yet another reason to get rid of fungus gnats.
+Some species of fungus gnats can bite humans, resulting in tiny red bumps that can be itchy and irritating, yet another reason to get rid of them.

 What Types of Fungus Gnats Affect Houseplants?

 Out of these six families, there are just two — Mycetophilidae and Sciaridae that are regarded as pest gnats in houseplants.

 While the adult gnats don’t usually cause long-term damage, it’s the larvae that you have to watch out for and get rid of.